 The charity holds a permanently endowed restricted fund, the majority of which has been invested with Rathbone Greenbank (further details are in the Investment Policy for Ipswich & Diss Area Quaker Meeting).
 The remainder of the restricted fund has been invested in a deposit account with Triodos Bank.
-The investment income contributes towards the charity's annual expenditure, which consists of quinquennial surveys; buildings, contents and public liability insurance, investment management costs and annual recoupment payments.
+The investment income contributes towards the charity's annual expenditure, which consists of quinquennial surveys; buildings, contents and public liability insurance, investment management costs and annual recoupment payments1.

 The charity also holds two designated long-term meeting house maintenance funds: the Bury St Edmunds Long-Term Meeting House Maintenance Fund and the AM Meeting Houses Fund (further details are in the Meeting Houses Funds Policy).
 The income for these funds, which comes from donations; Gift Aid; investments and legacies, is used for capital building maintenance and repairs.
-The majority of the investment income comes from the funds' permanently endowed designated investments with Rathbone Greenbank (further details are in the Investment Policy for Ipswich & Diss Area Quaker Meeting).
-The remainder of the AM Meeting Houses Fund is invested in a deposit account with Triodos Bank.
-The remainder of the Bury St Edmunds Long-Term Meeting House Maintenance Fund is invested in deposit accounts with Triodos Bank, Ecology Building Society and Eastern Savings and Loan.
+The majority of the investment income comes from the funds held in an Epworth Cash Plus account (further details are in the Investment Policy for Ipswich & Diss Area Quaker Meeting).
+The remainder of the AM Meeting Houses Fund and Bury Long-term Meeting House is invested with Rathbones